TobiWan54/ModMail/README.md

 and Google Cloud both have free tiers that provide sufficiently-resourced instances.

 ## Configuration
 This is simple.
-Fill out the `config.json` file and put it in the same directory as the main script.
+Fill out the `config.json` file in `templates` and put it in the same directory as the main script, along with the other `.json` files.

 The bot has three permission levels:
 - bot owner (this is NOT the server owner, but whoever is hosting the bot) - has access to the `eval` command